willrockies/ecommerce-app-frontend-client/README.md

    To handle errors we receive from the API centrally and handled by the HTTP interceptor.

    To undestand how to troubleshoot API Errors

+# Pazzazz
+ - Improving the UI
+ - Adding a page header
+ - Adding breadcrumb
+ - Styling the product items
+ - Adding loading indicators
+ - changing the bootstrap theme
+ - Improving the home page

+ ## Goal:
+ to improve the UI, to add dynamic breacrumbs and page headers, to display a loading indicator when the app is waiting dor data from the api